 I had a stack of AAL FIREARMS business cards sitting on the table.
 More than once, after the tourist couple finished asking about the homestead, the wife walked to the quilt tent and the man stayed and talked guns until the wife was finished.
 I found this the best part of the whole day!

 All together the market runs four hours.
 With no advertising and no history of being there, we showed up and had a total profit of about 50$.
 All things considered, I am very pleased.
-Our time isn’t paid much (especially Brandon’s as he does most of the watering) but to know we can make 200$ a month just from selling extra garden clippings and dried forage from the land is really exciting.
+Our time isn’t paid much (especially Brandon’s as he does most of the watering) but to know we might make 200$ a month just from selling extra garden clippings and dried forage from the land is really exciting.
 If times are hard, get creative.
 Dry mint from the creek.
 Spread some extra radish seed.
 Making the “first dollar” from the garden is very inspirational but it also gives feedback.

 The fruit guy does very well.
 The baked goods lady does very well.
 The guy selling kale and lettuce didn’t do as well.